 2. Injection Attacks (SQL Injection)

-Injection attacks involve attackers injecting malicious code into your database queries, potentially compromising sensitive data.
-SQL Injection is one of the most common forms.
+Injection attacks are such where attackers inject malicious code to your database queries, which compromise sensitive data.
+SQL Injection is one of the most common types of injection attacks.

 3. Insecure Deserialization

-Insecure deserialization happens when untrusted data is used to reconstruct objects in your Node.js app.
-Attackers can exploit this to manipulate data or even execute arbitrary code.
+Insecure deserialization is a situation whereby untrusted data is used to reconstruct objects in your Node.js application.
+This may be exploited by attackers in order to manipulate your data or even be able to run some arbitrary code.

 4. Denial of Service (DoS) Attacks

-Denial of Service attacks aim to overwhelm your application with excessive requests, rendering it unable to serve legitimate users.
+Denial of Service attacks target your application with many requests so it cannot provide service to genuine users.

-• Implement rate limiting using tools like express-rate-limit to cap the number of requests a user can make in a given timeframe.
+- Implement rate limiting by using tools like express-rate-limit, which can limit the number of requests a user makes within a given timeframe.

-• Use services like Cloudflare to filter out malicious traffic.
+- Use services like Cloudflare because they can filter malicious traffic.

-• Optimize your application to handle a large number of requests efficiently.
+- Optimize your application to handle the amount of incoming requests effectively.

 5. Security Misconfiguration